 Usually child support is paid to the parent who has custody of the children by the parent without custody.
 However, there are exceptions:

 - A parent can have custody and not receive child support.

 - A parent can pay child support and not have visitation rights.

-While child support payments are generally meant to help with the child or children’s costs, the decision is for how that money is used it up to the parent with custody.
+While child support payments are meant to help with the child or children’s costs, the decision for how that money is used is up to the parent who receives it.

 Child support is calculated according to Ohio law

 Ohio law includes a specific formula for calculating child support that considers the number of children, each parent's income, child care costs, health insurance costs, spousal support and benefits paid on behalf of a child.

 The Ohio Department of Job and Family Services (ODJFS) has an online calculator that you will need to complete if you're filing for divorce with children or dissolution with children.
 Complete the child support calculator using the ODJFS website.